 As this work gently and gradually builds a stronger internal foundation and heals the mind, it shakes everything down to the core.
 The survivor must slog through a painful process of feeling excruciatingly vulnerable.
 The old coping strategies (overeating, overworking, alcohol, drugs, perfectionism, pleasing, isolating, gambling, etc.) have been breaking down and are not working anymore.
 No matter how many medications she takes, no matter how good she is at pleasing others and being perfect and staying in control, the anxiety and depression are leaking out and overwhelming her.
 She is finally feeling the unfiltered fear, shame, and pain of her childhood.

-When these feelings and beliefs, and the memories they are connected to, are opened up it can feel very threatening.
+When these feelings, beliefs, and memories are opened up it can feel very threatening.
 Facing and feeling these beliefs in order to transform them is a heroic effort, not only for her but also for those who support the process as it unfolds.
 She needs your ongoing encouragement to stay hopeful as she traverses the dark places and occasionally gets discouraged.
 To support her you must stay focused on the present and be an anchor of hope and safety.

 The Difficult Issue of Sex